OpenEuroLLM/non_web_data/README.md

 We shared a [Google sheets](https://docs.google.com/spreadsheets/d/1ERMeyCK1gKepeToE2TkwSuv_xYyQbggwaCYIIp3k-Y0/edit?gid=0#gid=0) document where we need to add every source of data and its relevant or helpful information.
 If no option in the dropdown lists fits a particular data source, it is possible to increase the options, but this should be done only after checking that there is no other preexistent suitable (or near suitable) tag.

+There are also columns without a dropdown list that need a specific format:

-In DATE_OF_IDENTIFICATION it must be used the DD/MM/YYYY format.
+- In DATE_OF_IDENTIFICATION it must be used the DD/MM/YYYY format.

-In the DOWNLOAD_SOURCE column, it is better to use the URLs where the data is placed, not only the home page.
+- In the DOWNLOAD_SOURCE column, it is better to use the URLs where the data is placed, not only the home page.
 For example, I saved these URLs in this website: https://www.argia.eus/multimedia/podcastak and https://www.argia.eus/multimedia, instead of https://www.argia.eus/ .
 This will make the next step much easier.
 I used to save these multiple URLs separated by a line break in the same cell.

-In MIXED_LANGUAGES the languages must be separated by a comma (,), always written in the same form as in the LANGUAGE column or as cited before, if it is a language not present in the LANGUAGE column.
+- In MIXED_LANGUAGES the languages must be separated by a comma (,), always written in the same form as in the LANGUAGE column or as cited before, if it is a language not present in the LANGUAGE column.

 <h3>1.3.
 How I found relevant data in the Basque test</h3>